-A. How commenced.
-A criminal action is commenced by filing one of the following with the court:
+- A. How commenced.
+A criminal action is commenced by filing with the court: - (1) a complaint consisting of a sworn statement containing the facts, common name of the offense charged, and where applicable, a specific section number of New Mexico Statutes Annotated, 1978 Compilation, or the specific section of the county or municipal ordinance which contains the offense.
+A separate complaint shall be filed for each defendant;

-- (1) a complaint consisting of a signed, sworn written statement containing the facts, the common name of the offense charged, and where applicable, a specific section number of either the New Mexico Statutes Annotated, 1978 Compilation, or the county or municipal ordinance that contains the offense.
-A separate complaint shall be filed for each defendant: - (2) a traffic citation issued and signed by a state or local traffic enforcement officer under Section 66-8-130 NMSA 1978; - (3) a citation issued and signed by an official authorized by law that contains the name and address of the cited person, the specific offense charged, a citation to the specific section of law violated, and the time and place to appear.
-Unless the person requests an earlier date, the time specified in the citation shall be at least three (3) days after issuance of the citation; or - (4) an order finding a person to be in direct criminal contempt.
+- (2) a traffic citation issued by a state or local traffic enforcement officer pursuant to Section 66-8-130 NMSA 1978; - (3) a citation issued by an official authorized by law that contains the name and address of the cited person, the specific offense charged, a citation to the specific section of law violated and the time and place to appear.
+Unless the person requests an earlier date, the time specified in the citation shall be at least three (3) days after issuance of the citation; - (4) an order to show cause why a person should not be held in direct or indirect contempt; or - (5) an order finding a person to be in direct contempt.

 A copy of every citation issued shall be delivered to the person cited, and the original shall be filed as soon as practicable with the metropolitan court.
-All complaints and citations shall be signed, as defined in Rule 7-210(J) NMRA, and the metropolitan court shall not accept for filing any unsigned complaint or citation.
-In the event that an unsigned complaint or citation commences an action, the case shall be dismissed without prejudice.

-B. Jurisdiction.
-Metropolitan judges have jurisdiction in all cases as may be provided by law.

-- C. Where commenced.
+- B. Jurisdiction.
+Metropolitan judges have jurisdiction in all cases as may be provided by law. - C. Where commenced.
 Unless otherwise provided by law, the action must be commenced in the metropolitan district where the crime is alleged to have been committed. - D. Arrest without a warrant; criminal complaint.
-In all criminal cases, including cases that are not within metropolitan court trial jurisdiction, if the defendant is arrested without a warrant, a criminal complaint shall be prepared and given to the defendant prior to transferring the defendant to the custody of the detention facility.
+In all criminal cases, including cases which are not within metropolitan court trial jurisdiction, if the defendant is arrested without a warrant, a criminal complaint shall be prepared and given to the defendant prior to transferring the defendant to the custody of the detention facility.
 If the defendant is in custody, the complaint shall be filed with the metropolitan court at the time it is given to the defendant.
 If the court is not open at the time the copy of the complaint is given to the defendant, and the defendant remains in custody, the complaint shall be filed the next business day of the court.

-If the defendant is not in custody the next business day of the court, the complaint shall be filed with the court as soon as practicable. - E. Name of defendant.
+If the defendant is not in custody the next business day of the court, the complaint shall be filed with the court as soon as practicable.

+E. Name of defendant.
 In every complaint or citation the name of the defendant, if known, shall be stated.
 A defendant whose name is not known may be described by any name or description by which such defendant can be identified with reasonable certainty.

-[As amended, effective September 1, 1990; November 1, 1991; May 1, 1997; September 15, 1997; as amended by Supreme Court Order No. 10-8300-012, effective May 10, 2010; as amended by Supreme Court Order No. 16-8300-007, effective for all cases pending or filed on or after December 31, 2016.]
+[As amended, effective September 1, 1990; November 1, 1991; May 1, 1997; September 15, 1997; as amended by Supreme Court Order No. 10-8300-012, effective May 10, 2010.]